Ruwanthalankeshwara17/dotnetcore3.1-logging_serilog/README.md

 ## Configure Serilog

 First configure serilog in Program.cs.
-In that the 'finally' block allows logger to log any pending messages while the application closes.
+There the 'finally' block allows logger to log any pending messages while the application closes.

 ![configure-serilog](./images/configure-serilog.PNG)